SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 [![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21)

-This is a boilerplate code to use when ceating a project not to repeat same process over again when starting a new project.
+This is a boilerplate code to use when creating a project not to repeat same process over again when starting a new project.
 Folders are created, dependies and libraries are set up to create a requirements when starting a new project.

 * Gradle Kotlin DSL is used for setting up gradle files with ```buildSrc``` folder and extensions.